 With their electrifying, all-improvised sets, Whose Hat is This? are a group that embodies unhinged musical spontaneity.
-The collective of current Tedeschi Trucks Band members bassist Tim Lefebvre, saxophonist Kebbi Williams, and drummers JJ Johnson and Tyler "Falcon" Greenwell seamlessly conjure up whirling music that combines elements of experimental jazz, funk, electronica, and just about everything in-between.
-The group’s debut self-titled record released in April 2017 captures their sheer energy and potent musicianship that make each of their performances like nothing you have experienced before.
+The collective of current Tedeschi Trucks Band members bassist Tim Lefebvre (David Bowie), saxophonist Kebbi Williams (Outkast), and drummers JJ Johnson (John Mayer) and Tyler "Falcon" Greenwell (Col. Bruce Hampton) seamlessly conjure up whirling music that combines elements of experimental jazz, funk, electronica, and just about everything in-between.
+The band’s debut self-titled record was released in 2017 and featured highlights from their first-ever performance, an impromptu gig at the A-Trane in Berlin.
+Their upcoming album Everything’s OK coming out in the fall of 2018 continues in the same vein and was recorded during their explosive concert at The 8x10 in Baltimore with guest hip-hop artist Kokayi.
+The band’s records capture their sheer energy and potent musicianship that make each of their live performances like nothing you have ever experienced before.

 Throughout his wide-ranging career, Tim Lefebvre has amassed a reputation for being one of the world’s most innovative bassists.
 The Foxboro-native’s creative playing style is an addictive blend of jazz improvisation, rock undertones, and electronic grooves that can be heard on his appearances on over 150 recordings including David Bowie's Grammy award-winning album Blackstar.
 Now based in Los Angeles, Lefebvre is currently the bassist of the dynamic blues rock ensemble Tedeschi Trucks Band, and he can be heard on their two most recent releases, Let Me Get By (2016) and Live From The Fox Oakland (2017).
 Before joining the group, he has worked with artists such as Wayne Krantz, Chris Botti, and Leni Stern, and he continues to work with contemporary artists such as Empire of the Sun, Knower, and his fellow Blackstar bandmates in the Donny McCaslin Group.
 Through all of these experiences over the past two decades, Lefebvre has constantly expanded his musical artistry, discovering new sounds for the bass guitar and influencing a generation of bassists along the way.